 Targeting Deng’s daughter “crosses a line that they hadn’t previously crossed,” according to Darren Linvill, a media researcher at Clemson University.
 “I think that suggests that the lines are becoming meaningless.”

-At the Chinese embassy in Washington, spokesman Liu Pengu relied on the tried-and-true diplomatic ploy of feigning ignorance about the CCP operates.
+At the Chinese embassy in Washington, spokesman Liu Pengyu relied on the tried-and-true diplomatic ploy of feigning ignorance about the CCP operates.
 Doesn’t know about the Deng case, has no comment.
 But: “He added that the government’s State Council issued regulations in China last year to protect the safety of teenagers online.”

 Sounds helpful.
 However, these regulations somehow failed to prevent the “5,700 posts to date” on Twitter alone that have smeared Deng’s 16-year-old daughter.